CopernicaMarketingSoftware/Documentation/Publisher/en/css-and-xslt.md

-Because some important email clients can't (or just refuse to) handle CSS styling very well, Copernica converts certain elements to inline CSS when your email is sent, so that your email still looks like it's supposed in clients like Gmail.
+Because some important email clients can't (or just refuse to) handle CSS styling very well, Copernica converts certain elements to inline CSS when your email is sent, so that your email still looks good.

 When setting the style for your document, you are presented with a few options